 Anxious and depressed, Catherine found a lifeline in Operation Triple Zero (OTZ), a youth-focused health initiative supported by the Reaching Impact, Saturation, and Epidemic Control (RISE) project in Nigeria, which is led by Jhpiego in partnership with ICAP at Columbia University.

 To support its commitment to achieving the UNAIDS 95-95-95 goals, RISE Nigeria introduced the OTZ approach to reach AYPLHIV with a package of care.
-The package includes youth-friendly HIV services, connectedness, positive living messages, caregiver education on supportive parenting and strategies to improve health by targeting zero missed appointments, zero missed medications and zero viral load for adolescents and young persons.
+The package includes youth-friendly HIV services, connectedness, positive living messages, caregiver education on supportive parenting and strategies to improve health by targeting zero missed appointments, zero missed medications and zero viral load for adolescents and young persons — the triple zero.
 OTZ provides a platform for young people living with HIV to interact with peers facing similar challenges, which has helped to relieve anxiety and uncertainty among enrollees.

 “OTZ has been a blessing.
 Now I am comfortable socializing with people.
 It has taught me to take my drugs regularly to stay healthy,” said Catherine.